practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 ## Microbenchmark program in ccforth

-That was the end of this cross-compilation development road, and I developed [random_streams_for_perf_stats.fth](./random_streams_for_perf_stats.fth) specifically for ccforth from the ground up again:
+That was the end of cross-compiling from Gforth code to ccforth code, and thus I developed [random_streams_for_perf_stats.fth](./random_streams_for_perf_stats.fth) specifically for ccforth from the ground up again:

 ```
 $ ccforth -c ./random_streams_for_perf_stats.fth > random_streams_for_perf_stats_ccforth.c